-SECTION 1 - AUTHORIZATION OF SALES AND USE TAX: a ballot proposition shall be submitted to the qualified electors of Whatcom County pursuant to RCW 82.14.450 to authorize the County Council to fix and impose a local sales and use tax of two-tenths of one percent (0.002 or 20 cents for every \$100) to provide funding for public health, safety, and justice facilities and services, including behavioral health, housing, public safety, and criminal justice facilities and services.
+SECTION 1 - AUTHORIZATION OF SALES AND USE TAX: a ballot proposition shall be submitted to the qualified electors of Whatcom County pursuant to RCW 82.14.450 to authorize the County Council to fix and impose a local sales and use tax of two-tenths of one percent (0.002 or 20 cents for every \$100) to provide funding for public health, safety, and justice facilities and services, including behavioral health, substance use disorder treatment, supportive housing, public safety, and criminal justice facilities and services as identified and prioritized in the Justice Project Implementation Plan.

-SECTION 2 - DEPOSIT OF PROCEEDS: If the Proposition is approved, all of the County's portion of the proceeds will be deposited into the New Health, Safety & Justice Fund.
-Any interest generated by the New Health, Safety & Justice Fund shall benefit the same.
+SECTION 2 - DEPOSIT OF PROCEEDS: If the Proposition is approved, all of the County's portion of the proceeds will be deposited into the new Health, Safety & Justice Fund.
+Any interest generated by the new Health, Safety & Justice Fund shall benefit the same.

-SECTION 3 - SALES AND USE TAX PURPOSE: The purpose of the Sales and Use Tax is to provide funds for costs associated with public health, safety, and justice facilities and services, including behavioral health, housing, public safety, and criminal justice facilities and services in accordance with the Justice Project Implementation Plan.
+SECTION 3 - SALES AND USE TAX PURPOSE: The purpose of the Sales and Use Tax is to provide funds for costs associated with public health, safety, and justice facilities and services, including behavioral health, supportive housing, public safety, and criminal justice facilities and services in accordance with the Justice Project Implementation Plan.

 The primary purpose of initial expenditures of the proceeds shall be to construct a jail and behavioral health facilities needed to promote public health and safety.
-Proceeds shall also support expansion of incarceration reduction programs, access to behavioral health services, re-entry services, housing, diversion, and accountability measures to monitor progress and inform future planning.
+Proceeds shall also support expansion of incarceration reduction programs, access to behavioral health services, re-entry services, supportive housing, diversion, and accountability measures to monitor progress and inform future planning.